 It's more than that.
-This turns out to be the nameless hero's defining trait, discovered in flashbacks when he stands up to an insane serial killer / rapist / cannibal who had kidnapped him and his sister.
-He's beaten to a bloody pulp (literally so: he's hospitalized afterwards and his sister is traumatized into amnesia after just from seeing it) but continues to keep standing up, long enough to keep the serial killer distracted until help arrived.
+This turns out to be the nameless hero's defining trait, discovered in flashbacks when he stands up to an insane serial killer/rapist/cannibal who had kidnapped him and his sister.
+He's beaten to a bloody pulp (literally so: he's hospitalized afterwards and his sister is traumatized into amnesia afterwards just from seeing it), but continues to keep standing up, long enough to keep the serial killer distracted until help arrived.
 It transfers to his superhero persona very well.

 Eagleland: Played straight, complete with a quote worthy of Team America World Police... although this is later explained by Oldllama's mental issues due to her Bizzaro Earth counterpart.

-Earn Your Happy Ending: While you can defeat Darkdeath Evilman early on a second playthrough the endings you receive end with you dying in possibly the most pathetic way imaginable with everyone calling you a fraud.
+Earn Your Happy Ending: While you can defeat Darkdeath Evilman early on a second playthrough, the endings you receive for doing so end with you dying in possibly the most pathetic way imaginable, with everyone calling you a fraud.
 The game pretty much requires that Darkdeath Evilman hands you your ass several times before you can see a real happy ending.

 Extreme Omnivore: Certain abilities allow one to eat Organic Equipment, Inorganic Equipment, or Money.